evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 suite
 ```

-Example 2.
+**Example 2**.
 Apply the same test with a defined custom parameter for all columns in the list:

 ```python
 suite = TestSuite(tests=[